In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Appendix

 \subsection{Broward Data Processing}

 The Broward County data set consists of publicly available criminal history, court data and COMPAS scores from Broward County, Florida.
-The criminal history and demographic information were computed from raw data released by ProPublica \cite{AngwinLaMaKi16}.
+The criminal history and demographic information were computed from raw data released by ProPublica \citep{AngwinLaMaKi16}.
 The probational history was computed from public criminal records released by the Broward Clerk’s Office.

 The screening date is the date on which the COMPAS score was calculated.
 The features and labels were computed for an individual with respect to a particular screening date.
 For individuals who have multiple screening dates, we compute the features for each screening date, such that the set of events for calculating features for earlier screening dates is included in the set of events for later screening dates.
 On occasion, an individual will have multiple COMPAS scores calculated on the same date.
 There appears to be no information distinguishing these scores other than their identification number, so we take the scores with the larger identification number.
 The recidivism labels were computed for the timescales of six months and two years.
 Some individuals were sentenced to prison as a result of their offense(s).
 We used only observations for which we have six months/two years of data subsequent to the individual's release date.

-Below, we describe details of the feature and label generation process. \begin{itemize} \item Degree “(0)” charges seem to be very minor offenses, so we exclude these charges.
+Below, we describe details of the feature and label generation process.
+The constructed features are presented in Table \ref{table:fl_features} at the end of this section. \begin{itemize} \item Degree “(0)” charges seem to be very minor offenses, so we exclude these charges.
 We infer whether a charge is a felony, misdemeanor, or traffic charge based off the charge degree.

 \item Some of our features rely on classifying the type of each offense (e.g., whether or not it is a violent offense).
 We infer this from the statute number, most of which correspond to statute numbers from the Florida state crime code.